Roosevelt High School (Minnesota)

-Roosevelt High School, or simply Roosevelt, is a public school located in the Standish neighborhood of Minneapolis, Minnesota, United States.
-A part of the Minneapolis Public Schools, it is named after 26th United States President Theodore Roosevelt.
+Roosevelt High School, or simply Roosevelt, is a four-year comprehensive public high school located in the Standish neighborhood of Minneapolis, Minnesota.
+It is part of the Minneapolis Public Schools district and is named after Theodore Roosevelt, the 26th president of the United States.
 Athletic and other competition teams from the school are nicknamed the Teddies.
 Roosevelt has been an International Baccalaureate World School since March 2010, and offers the Diploma Programme as well as the IB Career-related Certificate.